phucvinh57/fastify-template/README.md

  ┣ 📂constants      # Constants and enums go here
  ┣ 📂dtos           # Schema for input (from requests) & output (from responses) ┃ ┣ 📂in
+ ┃ ┣ 📂out
- ┃ ┗ 📂out
+ ┃ ┗ 📂common           # Reusable schemas
  ┣ 📂handlers       # Handlers, which are responsible for handling core business logic ┣ 📂interfaces     # Interfaces
- ┣ 📂middlewares    # Middlewares such as logging or verifying tokens ┣ 📂plugins        # Plugin, in charge of organizing api routings & registering middleware ┣ 📂repositories   # Datasource configurations & connections.
+ ┣ 📂plugins        # Plugin, in charge of organizing api routings & registering middleware ┣ 📂repositories   # Datasource configurations & connections.
 Could have more than one datasource.
  ┣ 📂services       # 3rd-party services or business logic services